 Onyabike Adventures chose Da Nang as its home base for a good reason: the city is not only in the centre of the country but is also right in the middle of some of the best adventure riding opportunities in Vietnam.

 Da Nang has recently been getting a fair bit of spotlight in the international tourism world.
-The roads and scenery available are truly world-class, and any traveller would do well to add it to their itinerary.
+The roads and scenery available are truly world-class, and any traveller would do well on to add it to their itinerary.

-We’ll cover some of the most well-loved routes around Da Nang and Quang Nam province, as well as some lesser-known ones.
+We’ll cover some of the most well-loved motorbiking routes around Da Nang and Quang Nam province, as well as some lesser-known ones.

 The Hai Van Pass